oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="TypeStructureandContextURL" href="#TypeStructureandContextURL">3.1.1 Type, Structure and Context URL</a>

 All input sets and output sets in one transformation sequence are collections of the _input type_, that is the entity type or complex type of the first input set, or in other words, of the resource to which the transformation sequence is applied.
 The input type is determined by the entity model element identified within the metadata document by the context URL of that resource [OData-Protocol, section 10](#ODataProtocol).
 Individual instances in an input or output set can have a subtype of the input type.
-(See [example 71](#subinputtype).)
+(See [example 72](#subinputtype).)
 The transformation sequence given as the `$apply` system query option is applied to the resource addressed by the resource path.
 The transformations defined below can have nested transformation sequences as parameters, these are then applied to resources that can differ from the current input set.

 The _structure_ of an instance that occurs in an input or output set is defined by the names of the structural and navigation properties that the instance contains.
 Instances of an input type can have different structures, subject to the following rules:
 - Declared properties of the input type or a nested or related type thereof or of a subtype of one of these MUST have their declared type and meaning when they occur in an input or output set.
 - Single- or collection-valued primitive properties addressed by a property path starting at a non-transient entity MUST keep their values from the addressed resource path collection throughout the transformation sequence.
 Likewise, single- or collection-valued navigation property paths starting at a non-transient entity MUST keep addressing the same non-transient entities as in the addressed resource path collection.
 - Instances in an output set need not have all declared or dynamic properties that occurred in the input set.
 - Instances in an output set can have dynamic properties that did not occur in the input set.
-The name for such a dynamic property is called an alias, it is a simple identifier (see [OData-CSDL, section 17.2](#ODataCSDL)).
+The name for such a dynamic property is called an _alias_, it is a simple identifier (see [OData-CSDL, section 17.2](#ODataCSDL)).
 Aliases MUST differ from names of declared properties in the input type, from names of properties in the first input set, and from names of properties in the current input set.
 Aliases in one collection MUST also differ from each other.

 Here is an overview of the structural changes made by different transformations:
 - During [aggregation](#BasicAggregation) or [nest](#Transformationnest), many instances are replaced by one instance, properties that represent the aggregation level are retained, and others are replaced by dynamic properties holding the aggregate value of the many instances or a transformed copy of them.